Frequently Asked Questions for New Students

 Orientation

-GSAS Orientation will take place on Friday, September 1st.
+The GSAS Orientation will take place on Monday, August 31 (PhD orientation at 10:00 am, MA orientation at 2:00 pm).
 Carlos J. Alonso, Dean of the Graduate School of Arts and Sciences, will offer remarks to signal the start of the new academic year.

-The GSAS Resource Fair will take place in the Low Library Rotunda from 11am-2pm on Friday, September 1st.
+The GSAS Resource Fair will take place in the Low Library Rotunda on Thursday, September 3 in the afternoon from 1:00 pm - 4:00 pm.
 No registration is required.
 All new GSAS students are welcome to attend and meet representatives from a variety of campus offices and resources.

 Registration

-Fall registration for incoming students opens in late August.
-To determine the specific dates and times when you can register, log in to SSOL and click on “Registration Appointments” in the menu.
-Registration appointments are published in SSOL in mid-August.
+Fall registration for incoming students opens in August.
+To determine the specific dates and times when you can register, log in to Vergil and click on “Registration Appointments” in the menu.
+Registration appointments are published in Vergil in early-August.

-Registration primarily takes place online, through SSOL.
+Registration primarily takes place online, through Vergil.
 For a complete overview of the registration process, please refer to the Registration section of the GSAS website.

 Courses generally will have open seats when registration begins.
 If you find that no seats remain in the course(s) you wish to take, you may join the waitlist.